 The structures tower above you and make for an imposing presence.
 They certainly make for an impressive sight.
 Like most places on Skye, it’s out of the way, but it’s certainly worth the drive.

 We visited on a particularly bad day.
 It was foggy and once we got to the top we got pelted with heavy rain and strong winds.
-Unfortunately, we didn’t get to see as much of rock formation as we would have liked, but it was still an interesting hike!
+Unfortunately, we didn’t get to see as much of the rock formation as we would have liked, but it was still an interesting hike!

 If you visit on a clear day, you will be presented with a rock formation that looks otherworldly.
 It’s no surprise Ridley Scott decided to film the opening scene of Prometheus here, it’s an eerie, but beautiful place!